 Your guide takes you out on the water in a small boat (about 7-8 maximum guest capacity) and brings you on a journey around the lake.
 It’s a surprisingly large body of water.
 When fall is at its most brilliant, the views will be remarkable.
 And with the reflection of the trees off of the calm waters, you’re going to capture amazing photos, too.

 On our recent visit to Stowe, we were lucky enough to take one of these boat rides.
 Unfortunately, the leaves weren’t quite at their peak.
 This means that there are still a few weeks to head up to Stowe and take the foliage tour!
 When peak foliage strikes, it’s bound to be awe-inspiring.

-For more details on the fall foliage tour, or guided fishing trips with The Fly Rod Shop: Fall Foliage Boat Tours.
+For more details on the fall foliage tour, or guided fishing trips with The Fly Rod Shop: Fall Foliage Scenic Boat Charters.

 Ride to the Top of Mount Mansfield… then Zipline Down

 You don’t have to hike to catch supreme views.
 Mount Mansfield (Vermont’s highest peak and home to Stowe Mountain Resort) takes visitors to the top via gondola, or cable car.
 In just a few minutes, you can be at a height of 4,393′ and look out over the valley.
 The bright red cars of the gondola stand out against the slopes, which are green in summer, multicolored in the fall, and white in winter.
 If you’re not skiing down one of Mansfield’s many trails, you can ride the gondola back to the bottom.
 As of 2017, the gondola costs $28 per person for adults.